ShallowDream03/reminder/README.md

 Just use it by putting `sendmail.py` file under your code directory and add `from sendmail import sendmail` in the beginning then use it like `example.py` shows.

+sendmail(0):send Normal end to your email sendmail(1):send Error end to your email